-To help find your practitioner please see ‘5 easy steps’ above or call us on 01483 917000 to discuss your needs.
+To help find your Practitioner call us on 01483 917000 to discuss your needs.

+Essentially, Psychology is about understanding what makes people tick and how this understanding can help us address many of the problems and issues that you might be experiencing.
 Our psychologists will all be trained to a very high standard and will be full members of, and regulated by, their governing body such as HCPC or BPS and their qualifications will be on their site as they are on The Eaves own website.

-Cognitive behavioural therapies (known as CBT), are a range of talking therapies based on the theory that thoughts, feelings, what we do and how our body feels are all connected.
+Cognitive Behavioural Therapies (known as CBT), are a range of talking therapies based on the theory that thoughts, feelings, what we do and how our body feels are all connected.
 If we learn how to change one of these we can alter the others.

 CBT has a good evidence base of producing positive results for a wide range of mental health problems in adults, older adults, children and young people.

-Many of our Eaves practitioners have undertaken additional and specialist therapies to help expand their knowledge base and further help their clients.
-These therapies include those such as: EMDR (Eye Movement Desensitisation and Reprocessing) for the treatment of trauma DBT (Dialectical behaviour therapy) to help treat Borderline Personality Disorders and ACT (Acceptance and Commitment Therapy) to help acceptance of pain and/or long term conditions.
+Many of our Eaves Practitioners have undertaken additional and specialist therapies to help expand their knowledge base and further help their clients.
+These therapies include those such as: EMDR (Eye Movement Desensitisation and Reprocessing) for the treatment of trauma, DBT (Dialectical Behaviour Therapy) to help treat Borderline Personality Disorders and ACT (Acceptance and Commitment Therapy) to help acceptance of pain and/or long term conditions.

-This list is by no means exhaustive and if there is a specific therapy you wish to receive please use the search function in our practitioners page or call us on 01483 917000.
+This list is by no means exhaustive and if there is a specific therapy you wish to receive please use the search function in our Practitioners page or call us on 01483 917000.

-There is no , one official regulatory body but all of our Counsellors, Psychologists and Psychotherapists are members of their governing body and abide by their strict code of ethics.
+There is no one official regulatory body but all of our Counsellors, Psychologists and Psychotherapists are members of their governing body and abide by their strict code of ethics.

-There are various professional bodies, also known as member organisations that have the purpose of self-regulation of counselling/psychotherapy.
+There are various professional bodies, also known as member organisations, that have the purpose of self-regulation of counselling/psychotherapy.
 Counsellors and psychotherapists are under no legal obligation to become a member of a professional body but membership will mean they have met certain requirements set by their professional body and must abide by their code of ethics and complaints procedure.

 Each session will usually last 50 minutes but this is often flexible and should be discussed and agreed with your therapist before attending the first session.